-$$Rank\ Price = \frac{Adjusted\ Total\ Offer\ Cost\ (\$)}{Capability\ (MW)}$$ believes it would need to absorb sustained RTO ACE deviations adjusted by the benefits factor of a specific offered resource and the resource's historic performance score.
+PJM will clear the market to meet the Regulation Capability Requirement.
+The Regulation Capability Requirement sets the amount of regulating capability that PJM believes it would need to absorb sustained RTO ACE deviations adjusted by the benefits factor of a specific offered resource and the resource's historic performance score.
 Benefits factor is discussed later in this section.
 The historic performance score is discussed in Manual 12 - Balancing Operations, Section 4.5.5 Disqualification and Requalification of a Resource.
-The market will assign units until the constraint is met, by
+The market will assign resources until the constraint is met, by